Atiba Harris: Legacy

 On 14 February 2020, the sporting facility in his hometown St. Peter's was renamed the Atiba Erasto Harris Sporting Complex.
 This facility hosts a football field along with both a basketball and a netball court.
 On 29 August 2021, Harris became the youngest president of the SKNFA at the age of 36.

+1st President to lead his country to a major tournament when the St. Kitts-Nevis Senior Men’s Team qualified for the 2023 Concacaf Gold Cup in the United States.